Frank Rosenblatt: Perceptron

 Rosenblatt is best known for the Perceptron, an electronic device which was constructed in accordance with biological principles and showed an ability to learn.
 Rosenblatt's perceptrons were initially simulated on an IBM 704 computer at Cornell Aeronautical Laboratory in 1957.
 When a triangle was held before the perceptron's eye, it would pick up the image and convey it along a random succession of lines to the response units, where the image was registered.

-He developed and extended this approach in numerous papers and a book called Principles of Neurodynamics: Perceptrons and the Theory of Brain Mechanisms, published by Spartan Books in 1962.
+He developed and extended this approach in many papers and a book called Principles of Neurodynamics: Perceptrons and the Theory of Brain Mechanisms, published by Spartan Books in 1962.
 He received international recognition for the Perceptron.
-The New York Times billed it as a revolution, with the headline "New Navy Device Learns By Doing", and The New Yorker similarly admired the technological advancement.
+The New York Times billed it as a revolution, with the headline "New Navy Device Learns By Doing", and The New Yorker similarly admired the technological advance.

 An elementary Rosenblatt's perceptron.
-A-units are linear threshold element with fixed input weights.
-R-unit is also a linear threshold element but with ability to learn according to Rosenblatt's learning rule.
+A-units are linear threshold elements with fixed input weights.
+An R-unit is also a linear threshold element but with ability to learn according to Rosenblatt's learning rule.
 Redrawn in from the original Rosenblatt's book.

 Rosenblatt proved four main theorems.
 The first theorem states that elementary perceptrons can solve any classification problem if there are no discrepancies in the training set (and sufficiently many independent A-elements).
-The fourth theorem states convergence of learning algorithm if this realisation of elementary perceptron can solve the problem.
+The fourth theorem states convergence of the learning algorithm if this realisation of an elementary perceptron can solve the problem.
 His work was done in collaboration with colleagues, especially H. D. Block.

 Rosenblatt also studied the problem of generalization: Given a model that has learned to recognize a pattern, the model should still recognize the pattern under translation or rotation, or some other transformation.
 He studied both the case where the generalization is hardwired, and the case where it is learned.